bouda1/redis-tabular/README.md

 The 0 10 range is to tell we want rows from index 0 to index 10.

-Each column can be sort alphabetically or numerically (also in reverse order), for that purpose we have keywords `ALPHA`, `NUM`, `REVALPHA` and `REVNUM`.
+Each column can be sorted alphabetically or numerically (also in reverse order), for that purpose we have keywords `ALPHA`, `NUM`, `REVALPHA` and `REVNUM`.

 The `SORT` word needs also how many columns the sort works on, in the example, it works on 2 columns.

-The result is an array containing the total count of rows followed by the content of the set reordered.
+The result is an array containing the total count of rows (not just the window range) followed by the sorted rows contained in the window.

 It is also possible to store this result in an ordered set.
 For that, we have the word `STORE` followed by a key name.
-And the full size of the set is stored in the key made of the store key name followed by `:size`.
-This size is usually greater than the ordered set one because it does not take in count the window range.
+And the full size is stored in the key made of the store key name followed by `:size`.

 For our previous example, we can then execute:
 ```